ye8303019/kritchie.github.io/_posts/2017-05-20-python-quick-tips.markdown

 <br/>

-# Quick access code snippets
+# Tip 3: Quick access code snippets

 I found out that defining some easy to access templates was one of the best thing I did to increase my productivity.
 What I did was to create an HTML where I stored those templates as plain text.
 The goal was to make it accessible through my Web browser, because let's face it, my Web browser is pretty much always open.
 Here's an example of what I've put in this template pages :